 - Academies Australasia Polytechnic: Melbourne

 - Accountants Resource Centre: Adelaide, Brisbane, Canberra, Melbourne, Sydney

-- Australian Institute of Practical Accounting: Melbourne
+- Australian Institute of Practical Accounting: Melbourne (not accepting enrolments)

 - Education Centre of Australia: Melbourne, Sydney